DDELS/DDELS.github.io/README.md

 Hey, I am David D. and thank you for visiting my website!

 ### About Me
-* I am going to New York Institute of Technology (NYIT) and majoring in Computer Science with a focus of Cyber Security <br>
 * I am a rising sophomore at NYIT <br>
 * I have basic programming skills <br>